Skip to main content

 The problem with Selectavision was that it pushed a technology to its limits when another, better technology was already beginning to supplant it.
 This is hardly the first time this has happened.
 In fact, exactly the same thing occurred in the history of sailing ships, with similar economic but quite different emotional results.

-The full-rigged ship had come into being in the late fifteenth century.
-Over the next three centuries it was slowly refined and became the single greatest instrument in the spread of European civilization and power around the world.
-By the second decade of the nineteenth century the standard commercial sailing ship was bluff-bowed and full-bottomed to maximize its cargo space, with a length-to-beam ratio of only about three to one.
+The full-rigged ship had come into being in the late 15th century.
+Over the next three centuries, it was slowly refined and became the single greatest instrument in the spread of European civilization and power around the world.
+By the second decade of the 19th century, the standard commercial sailing ship was bluff-bowed and full-bottomed to maximize its cargo space, with a length-to-beam ratio of only about three to one.
 Such characteristics did not make for speed.

 But some ships—privateers in the War of 1812 and the recently outlawed slavers among them—needed speed more than they needed cargo space.
 American naval architects, just beginning to convert their profession from an art to a science, began to produce them.